apersongithub/discord-themes/README.md

 # ~~USE THIS INSTEAD https://gist.github.com/User9684/a0c9026f5009d150d2cd0e526caecfd8~~
 Since the above is patched I unarchived this repository as my script still works after 2 years...
+Not maintained though.

 # discord-themes
 use themes without nitro. created in javascript, someone can probably make a more efficient script